stephencweiss/stephencharlesweiss.com/content/blog/2019-06-28/postgres-subquery-basics.md

 tags: ['postgres', 'subquery', 'entity relationship']
 ---

 I wanted to be able to retrieve a set of records from a database along with specific details from a related table.
-I knew SQL could accommodate this use-case, but I’d never actually done it — so, today I learned.
+I knew SQL could accommodate this use-case, but I'd never actually done it — so, today I learned.

 Imagine the following situation.
 Two tables, `my_table`, and `my_related_table`, are related through a foreign-key relationship (whether formal or not is not relevant here).
 ![](./erd-my-table.png)